Checklist Before Hiring A Software Development Company In India

 5. Ask about deployment and release process

-Before hiring a development company, founders should ask how the team manages deployments and product releases, This includes understanding their staging environments, testing process, and CI/CD pipeline, A structured release process usually reduces deployment risks and unexpected downtime.
+Before hiring a development company, founders should ask how the team manages deployments and product releases.
+This includes understanding their staging environments, testing process, and CI/CD pipeline, which becomes even more important in products that may later depend on infrastructure reliability and long-term scaling.
+A structured release process usually reduces deployment risks and unexpected downtime.

 Many outsourcing delays happen around releases.